tilt-dev/tilt.build/blog/_posts/2021-09-07-rancher-desktop.md

 As a Docker Desktop moving to Rancher Desktop, the quickest way (I did promise you could do this in 5 minutes after all!) is to configure Rancher Desktop to use Docker as the container runtime.

+Pssst...interested in using Rancher Desktop + **containerd** with Tilt? 👀 Take a look at another of our blog posts in the Rancher Desktop series: [Rancher Desktop: Should You Use containerd Or dockerd?][blog-rancher-desktop-runtimes].

 ---
 #### ⚠️ Watch Out!
 You cannot run both Docker Desktop and Rancher Desktop (in `dockerd` mode) simultaneously!